Public art in Swindon: How the Mighty Fall

 ‘How the Mighty Fall 1989 – Artist: Tim Sandys-Renton.
 Material: Cast Aluminium, Cast Iron.
 Commissioned by Thamesdown Borough Council through the Percent for Art Policy’

-Like all the sculptures on this trail it was installed in the mid-late 1980s when the area was being developed.
+Like all the sculptures on this trail it was installed in the mid-late 1980s during the building of the western expansion.

 The blurb we used on the walk describes the sculpture as inviting the observer to transport themselves into the future and view it as an archeological artefact from the 20th century.
 Which of course is somewhat the reality for it now …